Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/rtm_intr.rst

 3. Stencil3D
 -------------
-Similarly, the template class **Stencil3D** provides the implementation of  **Equation (2*) and (3)** by function **laplacian** and function **propagate** respectly.
+Similarly, the template class **Stencil3D** provides the implementation of  **Equation (2*) and (3)** by function **laplacian** and function **propagate** respectively.
-The **laplacian** function (also called stencil in *Figure 1*) applies multiple buffers and shifting registers to achieve high spatial parallism.
+The **laplacian** function (also called stencil in *Figure 1*) applies multiple buffers and shifting registers to achieve high spatial parallelism.
-By assigning values to the template variable *t_nPEX* and *t_nPEZ*, the HLS will synthesize a compute IP with the ability to compute the laplacian operation for multiple grid points in one clock cycle.
+By assigning values to the template variable *t_nPEX* and *t_nPEZ*, the HLS synthesizes a compute IP with the ability to compute the laplacian operation for multiple grid points in one clock cycle.
 The **propagate** function (also called time upate in *Figure 1*) processes multiple data streams in parallel to compute multiple data points of the next wavefield simultaneously.

-4. RTM3D
+1. RTM3D
 ---------
 Similarly, template class **RTM3D** provides the implementation of time step iteration in 3D-RTM.
 In this class, function **forward** emulates a single time step in the forward propagation path.
-There are multiple overload of this function for various boundary conditions e.g.
-Random Boudnayr Condition (RBC).
+There are multiple overload of this function for various boundary conditions.
+For example, Random Boudnayr Condition (RBC).

-The block diagram of **forward** function given in *Figure 1* shows the achieved temporal parallelims, namely computing the wavefield at time step :math:`t` and :math:`t+1` simultaneouly.
+The block diagram of **forward** function given in *Figure 1* shows the achieved temporal parallelisms, namely computing the wavefield at time step :math:`t` and :math:`t+1` simultaneously.
 The streaming interfaces of the basic modules allow them to be connected directly by FIFOs, which hold the wavefield data without storing them back to external memory.
 This streamlined architecture is the key to achieve high parallelism both spatially and temporally.
 Each Forward streaming module labeled with **F** basically takes the wavefield data from the last time stamp then computes the wavefield for current time stamp and outputs both the data and boundary data to other modules in streams.

 ..
 [1] E.Dussaud,W.W.Symes,P.Williamson,L.Lemaistre,P.Singer, B. Denel, and A. Cherrett, “Computational strategies for reversetime migration,” in SEG Technical Program Expanded Abstracts 2008.
 Society of Exploration Geophysicists, 2008, pp. 2267– 2271.